 If you’re not sure if you should water this week, the best way to find out is to test the soil.
-For a typical week with one inch of irrigation or rainfall, the ground will be damp eight or nine inches into the soil.
+For a typical week with one inch of irrigation or rainfall, the ground will be damp several inches into the soil.
 If you test your soil by feeling the dirt that far down and it’s dry, then it’s time to water.

 New York Botanical Garden goes into further detail about wind desiccation, or drying out, if you’d like to learn more.

 When should you stop watering your garden in the fall?